Smanar/Domoticz-deCONZ/README.md

 - If your system doesn't support python "Request" lib, you can try older version < 1.0.9.

 ## Changelog.
+- 15/06/21 : 1.0.19 > Make special widget for Tuya switches and philips RWL02 one.
+Starting to repair siren.
+Increase Websocket buffer to prevent message "Incomplete JSON keep it for later".
+Add the possibility to see the deconz config on the front-end.
 - 18/04/21 : 1.0.18 > Set light state to off if detected off line (thx @nonolk), starting to implement ZHADoorlock.
 - 14/03/21 : 1.0.17 > Grammar corrections, corrective for power sensor, can retreive raw data from Xiaomi cube (to get side), improve widget for extended color light, adding remote covering devices.
 - 13/12/20 : 1.0.16 > Correction to support Ally thermostat (@johnsprogs), the Xiaomi sensor return the 3 angles (@flopp999), the xiaomi cube can give complete information (@kispalsz ), Color correction for devices that don't support XY, the frontend (@JayPearlman), support of the Lidl Melinera Smart XMAS LED string lights (@sonar98), can specify type for group (@Plantje).